BSC 1309 - Human Biology: Structure and Function

 Hours: 3

 This course will provide a rigorous knowledge in regulation of gene expression so that students will be ready for graduate level courses.
-Although this course will introduce students to prokaryotic gene transcription and gene regulation, the emphasis will be on the molecular biology of gene expression in eukaryotes.
+Although this course will introduce students to prokaryotic gene transcription and gene regulation, the emphasis will be on the molecular biology of gene control in eukaryotes.
 This course will familiarize the student with current technology and driving principles of the field of gene regulation.
-Crosslisted with: BSC 519.
+Prerequisites: BSC 303 and BSC 304 with a grade of C or more.

 BSC 420 - Immunology